-Shown below are her most recent picture books, Enough!
+Shown below are her most recent picture books, Some Days by Karen Kaufman Orloff (Sterling Children's Books), Rocket-Bye Baby: A Spaceflight Lullaby by Danna Smith (Golden Books), Enough!
 20 Protesters Who Changed America by Emily Easton (Crown Books), Mela and the Elephant by Dow Phumiruk (Sleeping Bear Press), Just Right Family An Adoption Story by Silvia Lopez (Albert Whitman & Company), Susie Q Fights Back by Jane Cutler (Holiday House), Give Please a Chance by Bill O'Reilly & James Patterson (Jimmy Patterson), When I Carried You in My Belly by Thrity Umrigar (Running Press), The Bad Kid by Sarah Lariviere (Simon & Schuster Books for Young Readers).

 See more of Ziyue's art: